-Under the terms of the agreement the Authority will, amongst other things, undertake regular site inspections and issue such instructions as may be appropriate regarding construction materials and procedures.
+Under the terms of the agreement the Authority will, amongst other things, undertake regular site inspections and issue such instructions as may be appropriate with regard to construction materials and procedures.
 However, it should be noted that design changes should be approved in writing by WCC's Approving Engineer.